 The Calexico campus is located on an eight-acre city block in the heart of Calexico’s civic center along the Mexican border.
 The campus facilities create a pleasing architectural harmony of old and new structures surrounding a spacious central lawn area, the Rollie Carrillo Quad.
 Adjoining the quad, the expanded library, Rodney Auditorium, and John Steppling Art Gallery provide academic and cultural resources for the entire community.
 Other buildings include classroom buildings, the administration building, faculty offices, computer labs, a bookstore, and the Student Union.

 The Brawley location is 24 miles north of the Calexico site.
 It is surrounded by rich agricultural fields, the largest industry in the Imperial Valley.
-Brawley houses five classrooms, including one classroom with video conference capabilities, and one computer classroom.
+Brawley houses five classrooms, a computer classroom, and a student computer lab.

 Navigate this Section